Modak

-Modak (मोदक), Modakam (मोदकम्), or Modaka (ಮೋದಕ), also referred to as jilledukayalu in Telugu (జిల్లేడుకాయలు) is an Indian sweet dish popular in many Indian states and cultures.
+Modak (मोदक), modakam (मोदकम्), kolukattai or modaka (ಮೋದಕ), also referred to as jilledukayalu in Telugu (జిల్లేడుకాయలు) is an Indian sweet dish popular in many Indian states and cultures.
 According to Hindu and Buddhist beliefs, it is one of the favourite dishes of Ganesha and the Buddha and is therefore used in prayers.
 The sweet filling inside a modak consists of freshly grated coconut and jaggery, while the outer soft shell is made from rice flour or wheat flour mixed with khowa or maida flour.

 There are two distinct varieties of Modak, fried and steamed.
 The steamed version (called Ukadiche Modak) is often served hot with ghee.

 History

 According to culinary historian Darra Goldstein, modaka is an ancient sweet that dates back to around 200 BCE.
 Early mentions of modaka are found in Ayurveda, Ramayana and Mahabharata where it is described as a dumpling confectionery with sweet stuffing.
 Sangam literature similarly mentions modakas as rice dumplings filled with sweet stuffing that were also sold by street vendors in the ancient city of Madurai.
 The medieval Manasollasa culinary text explains that modakas, as prepared with rice flour and a sweet stuffing with aromatic spices such as cardamom and camphor, were called Varsopalagolakas because they looked like hailstones.
 Fried modakas are made with wheat flour, while steamed modakas are made from rice flour.

-In a Hindu context, the word 'modaka' is explained as being derived from the words "Moda" and "Pramoda", meaning joy, happiness, delight; modakas being gifts that Ganesha, the god of good luck, bestows on his devotees.
+In both Hindu and Buddhist contexts, the word 'modaka' is explained as being derived from the words "Moda" and "Pramoda", meaning joy, happiness, delight; modakas being gifts that Ganesha, the god of good luck, and the Buddha bestows on their devotees.
 The shape of modaka is also said to represent a bag of money.
 Thus, it is also used to symbolize wealth, and all the sweet pleasures that wealth gives to humans.
 In a Tantric context, its shape is seen to symbolise an upward pointing triangle, which in Tantric art represents Shiva, i.e. spiritual reality, in contrast to the downward pointing triangle, which represents Shakti, material reality.